onap/dcaegen2/docs/sections/services/ves-hv/design.rst

 In order to support the RT-PM use-case, HV-VES uses a **perf3gpp** domain proto file.
 Within this domain, high volume data are expected to be reported to HV-VES collector.
 Additional domains can be defined based on existing VES domains (like Fault, Heartbeat) or completely new domains.
 New domains can be added when needed.

+There is also **stndDefined** domain supported by default in HV-VES.
+Events with this domain are expected to contain data payload described by OpenAPI schemas.
+HV-VES doesn't decode payload of stndDefined events thus it does not contain specific **stndDefined** proto files.
+The only difference of **stndDefined** domain is its specific routing.
+More details of stndDefined routing: :ref:`_stndDefined_domain`.

 GPB proto files are backwards compatible, and a new domain can be added without affecting existing systems.